Sci-Fi

 Lindstrom and Craden alternate POV chapters without ever making the hand-off feel mechanical.
 The structural split between the detective and the scientist actually benefits from having two distinct voices, and both performers play the controlled panic of people who understand exactly how bad things are without ever tipping into melodrama.

 Children of Time is not a survival thriller.
 If that's what you came for, stop here.
 Everything above this is more your thing.
-But if what you actually loved about PHM was Rocky: the specific experience of watching Weir build a mind that has nothing to do with human cognition, communicating through physics and pattern and growing warmth, and finding yourself rooting for it before you realized you were doing it.
-Children of Time is the only book on this list that does exactly that.
+But if what you actually loved about PHM was Rocky, the specific experience of watching Weir build a mind that has nothing to do with human cognition, communicating through physics and pattern and growing warmth, and finding yourself rooting for it before you realized you were doing it, Children of Time is the only book on this list that does exactly that.

 Hudson handles the dual structure, alternating between the evolving spider civilization and the desperate human generation ship, with the vocal separation these completely different worlds require.
 The spider chapters demand a narrator who can sustain wonder without condescension, who can make alien interiority feel coherent without making it feel human.
 Hudson does it.

-Discovery pick
+#10 Standalone Discovery pick

 Ofelia is 70 years old when her colony ships leave without her, accidentally abandoned on a planet everyone assumed was empty.
 It isn't.
 What follows is a first-contact story built entirely around a single protagonist with no institutional backing, no mission brief, and no particular incentive to be afraid of the unknown.
 She is too old and too tired for fear.
 The alien encounter that develops is the quietest, most patient in the genre: not a thriller, not a puzzle-box, just a woman and a species learning each other with patience and good faith.
 That is the emotional core of Project Hail Mary, the Rocky relationship specifically, stretched into its own full novel.